Carl Williams (boxer): Professional career

 Williams soon turned pro, signing a contract with Ron Katz of the Top Rank.
-After the initial successes he moved to a suburban motel in White Plains, New York, in order to concentrate on training, and stay away from big-city temptations.
+After the initial successes, he moved to a suburban motel in White Plains, New York, in order to concentrate on training and to stay away from big-city temptations.
 He was trained by Carmen Graziano.

-Williams' first title shot was against Larry Holmes, a fight he lost in a controversial decision.
+Williams' is perhaps best known for his memorable first title shot was against Larry Holmes, a fight he lost in a controversial decision.
 His next fight was a victory against Jesse Ferguson.
 He then suffered a devastating knockout loss to Mike Weaver, which took him sixteen months to regain his shape and get back to the ring.

-Williams is perhaps best known for having fought and lost to Mike Tyson (whom he first faced in sparring sessions, August 1, 1983, six years before the title fight, while Tyson was a 17-years-old amateur and Williams was 23 years old with a professional record 11-0) in a battle for the undisputed heavyweight championship.
+Williams eventually fought Mike Tyson (whom he first faced in sparring sessions, August 1, 1983, with a professional record 11–0), in a battle for the undisputed heavyweight championship.
 The first round knockout loss to Tyson in 1989 was a devastating defeat for Williams.
 Midway through the round, Tyson slipped a jab from Williams and loaded up with one of the most devastating counter-punches of his career, smashing Williams and sending him down for an eight count.
 The referee waved off the fight and Williams immediately launched a mild protest to the official and ringside judges but to no avail.
 He believed that the fight was stopped too early and he was not given more of an opportunity to demonstrate to the official that he was not disoriented after the knock-down.
 In a post fight in-ring interview, Williams appeared to be uninjured, spoke clearly, and expressed his disappointment that he was not given the opportunity to "show my stuff."
 Williams also called for a rematch, however this never occurred.

 After the defeat by Tyson, Williams became a journeyman heavyweight.
 His other notable fights include losses to Larry Holmes, Tim Witherspoon, Tommy Morrison, and Frank Bruno, and wins against Bert Cooper and Trevor Berbick.

-Williams retired in 1997 with a professional record of 30-10-0-1 with 21 knockouts.
+Williams retired in 1997 with a professional record of 30–10–0–1 with 21 knockouts.